Have you ever wondered what is a V8 or an Overhead engine or a Supercharged or Turbocharged engine? Well, this is what we are going to discuss today.

 Must check out this article on The 17 Best Track cars you can buy today

 5.f) 8 cylinder engine

-The V8 form of the 8 cylinder engine were once used in various motorsports including Formula 1, NASCAR, IndyCar etc.
+The V8 form of the 8 cylinder engine was once used in various motorsports including Formula 1, NASCAR, IndyCar, etc.

 During world war 1, V8 Engines were also used in airplanes.
 Modern-day cars like the Chevrolet Corvette Stingray, Aston Martin Vantage, Ford Mustang Shelby GT, Porsche Cayenne GT turbo, etc are some notable automobiles with 8 cylinder engines.